GabeStah/gremlin-chaos-monkey/src/alternatives/spring-boot/index.md

 ## Chaos Engineering with Fabric8 and Spring Boot

 The [Fabric8](http://www.fabric8.io/) development platform has [first-class support](http://spring.fabric8.io/) for building Spring Boot applications and comes with a [built-in Chaos Monkey](https://fabric8.io/guide/chaosMonkey.html) app.
-The Fabric8 Chaos Monkey is rather basic and is only capable of deleting pods within Kubernetes/OpenShift applications.
+The Fabric8 Chaos Monkey is capable of deleting pods within Kubernetes/OpenShift applications.

 To get started in the Fabric8 console navigate to **Apps**, click **Run...**, select the **Chaos Monkey** app, and run it.
 Once the Chaos Monkey app is running within your Fabric8 Sprint Boot deployment you can configure Chaos Monkey using a few options.